juliancwirko/meteor-s-alert-website/private/docs.md

 ```
 You can also put it in the main sAlert config.

+#### Audio alerts

+You can set up your audio 'beeps'.
+Just configure your audio file path (.mp3 is prefered because it should work in every browser).
+You can also configure 4 paths for 4 conditions.
+The best way is to put your audio files in `public` folder.
+Check the configuration above for more details.
+<p>&nbsp;</p>
+**There is no default audio sample in the package.**

+You should use sound samples which you know that you have the right to use it.

 ### CSS styling

 You can override all CSS classes by targeting `s-alert-{{alertType}}.s-alert-effect-{{effectType}}`.
 The alert type classes are: